 Remember to replace https://yourdomain.com/callback.php with the actual URL where your callback.php script is hosted.

-Are you want to get implementation help, or modify or extend the functionality of this script?
+Are you want to get implementation help, or modify or extend the functionality?

 A Tutorialswebsite Expert can do it for you.